 In this article, we will go over strategies to make sure you limit the amount of plaque buildup so that you can have a healthy and beautiful smile.

 Cutting down on soft drinks

-Soft drinks are a common leader for plaque build up.
-Since they are often high in sugar, acid is released that break them down and can be harmful to how you eat and drink.
-When left unattended, plaque build up from too many soft drinks can hurt your gums as well, often leading to forms of gum disease.
+Soft drinks are a common leader for plaque build-up.
+Since they are often high in sugar, acid is released that breaks them down and can be harmful to how you eat and drink.
+When left unattended, a plaque buildup from too many soft drinks can hurt your gums as well, often leading to forms of gum disease.

-Any foods with heavy starch also is prone to increase plaque build up.
+Any foods with heavy starch also are prone to increase plaque buildup.
 Now, these would require a more serious diet change to really see a big difference.
 In order to see results here with your teeth, it’s recommended to improve your brushing and flossing methods.
 This will lower the amount of change in your day-to-day and simply improve the quality of your teeth care.